How did Alexander really develop his technique?

 Procedures in MSI revisited and how they developed

-• Module 8 references
+• Module 8 script and references

-Bonus material!
+Bonus material

 • 9 videos of Delsartean theory and methods